Streamside Rearing Facility

 - Low population levels for a native species

 Approximate cost: $200,000

-Key Partners (Public and Private): Great Lakes Fisheries Trust, Wisconsin Department of Natural Resources, U.S. Fish and Wildlife Service, Riveredge Nature Center volunteers, University of Wisconsin Stevens Point, and U.S. Geological Survey
+Key partners: Great Lakes Fisheries Trust, Wisconsin Department of Natural Resources, U.S. Fish and Wildlife Service, Riveredge Nature Center volunteers, University of Wisconsin Stevens Point, and U.S. Geological Survey

 Types of jobs created: Fish biologists, construction workers, and general laborers